-- a single tumour that is 5cm or less in size
+- a single tumour that is 5cm across or smaller

-- a single tumour that is between 5cm and 7cm, which does not grow over six months
+- a single tumour that is between 5 and 7cm, which does not grow over 6 months

-- up to 5 tumours that are 3cm or less.
+- up to five tumours that are 3cm across or smaller.

-It can take time, perhaps months, for a donor liver to become available.
+It can take time, sometimes months, for a donor liver to become available.
 You may have other treatments to help control the cancer during this time.
-In some people, the cancer may progress so that a transplant is no longer possible.
+Sometimes, the cancer may progress and a transplant is no longer possible.

-Sometimes it may be possible to have part of a liver transplanted from a living donor.
+It may be possible to have part of a liver transplanted from a living donor.
 This is a newer type of operation and is only available in a few hospitals.
-The donor has surgery to remove a lobe of their liver, which is then transplanted into you after your diseased liver is removed.
+The donor has surgery to remove a lobe of their liver.
+This is transplanted into you after your diseased liver is removed.

 After a transplant, you need to take drugs called immunosuppressants for the rest of your life.
 These stop your body from rejecting the new liver.
-But they make your immune system less able to fight any cancer cells that have spread.
+But they make your immune system weaker.
+This means it may be less able to fight any cancer cells that have spread.

 Recovering from a liver transplant takes a long time.
-You have to gradually build up your health and fitness.
+It will take time to build up your health and fitness.
 It can take many months before you get back to doing everyday activities.
-We have not provided detailed information here about your care before or after a liver transplant.
-Your specialist liver team will talk to you about what to expect before and after the operation.
+We have not provided detailed information about your care before or after a liver transplant.
+Your liver team will talk to you about what to expect before and after the operation.

 This operation is usually suitable for people who: